 Danielle joined BUILD Metro DC in the Fall of 2020 and serves as the hub of all development operations for the Metro DC team.
 This includes, but is not limited to helping to manage fundraising, coordinating social media/communication, and supporting the Executive Director.
 Danielle’s background is in events and fundraising, having worked both for political agencies and education nonprofits.
 She has always had a passion for youth empowerment and an entrepreneurial mindset, believing in the power of education as a pathway to closing the opportunity gap in underserved communities.
 Danielle graduated from the University of Delaware with a B.A. in International Relations, with a focus in diplomacy and political communication.

 A graduate of Howard University with a background in Communications.
 Decota was born and raised in the Bronx by way of Jamaica.
 Hailing from a single parent home and growing up in one of the most disenfranchised communities in New York City, Decota has experienced the affects of living and surviving in an under served community.
 Working with students that look like her and live in the same area she grew up in brings joy to Decota’s heart knowing she can share her experience with others.
 It is for this very reason she BUILDS.
-Combining nine years of experience in communications in the entertainment, arts, and lifestyle space and five years in community engagement, Decota is excited to be a part of the BUILD NYC team as its Community Engagement Manager.
+Combining nine years of experience in communications in the entertainment, arts, and lifestyle space and five years in community engagement.
+Decota joined the BUILD NYC team as its Community Engagement Manager, and is now the Director of Strategic Partnerships, NYC .
 In her spare time she enjoys listening to music, grounding, traveling and experiencing all the world has to offer.
 She would ultimately like to create safe spaces for students in under-resourced communities to fully exercise their potential and be given the same opportunities as their counterparts.

 Before joining BUILD, Emily worked as a Donor Relations Coordinator at Big Sister Association, where she managed their Young Professional Board and supported the VP of Development and CEO with individual donors.
 Before development, she was a recruitment specialist at Big Sister, building a pipeline of volunteers through corporate and community events.
 She graduated from Northeastern University with a degree in Communications and has returned there part time to pursue her Master’s in Nonprofit Management.